ylhyra/ylhyra_content/not_data/content/explanations/Verbs/-st_verbs.md

 Examples:

 *„Kakan er að '''bakast'''“ (The cake is being baked).
-Shows that the thing in the process of being done.
+Shows that the thing is in the process of being done.
 *„Við '''sjáumst''' á morgun“ (We will see each other tomorrow).
 Shows that the two things will do something to each other.
 *„Við '''sjáumst''' ekki í myrkrinu“ (We cannot be seen in the dark).
 Discusses whether something is able to be done.
 *„Ég '''kemst''' í gömlu buxurnar mínar“ (I am able to fit into my old pants).
 Discusses whether something is able to be done.
 *„Ég '''kemst''' ekki í afmælið þitt“ (I am not able to make it to your birthday party).
 Discusses whether something is able to be done.
 *„Þau '''kysstust''' þegar þau '''sáust'''“ (They kissed each other when they saw each other).
 Shows that the two people do something to each other.
 *„Hvað er að '''gerast'''?“ (What is happening?)
-Shows that the thing in the process of being done.
+Shows that the thing is in the process of being done.

 ***